Flix0911/project2/readme.md

 - ownedmedia index.ejs is showing only the image now
 - New route is functional
 - New.ejs file with the form is up
 - Create route finally functional.
 This was a huge challenge and ended up being my problem for the day.
 I have nested data and nested nested data and that was causing me a lot of trouble for me.
+They're required booleans as well.
 Then I needed to set default values and handle the logic of that.
 However, IT WORKS!
 This should save me later on in the project